Kem0sabe/CTAB_GAN_EXPANDED/documentation.md

 fit(epochs=100)
 ```

-Train the model on the input dataframe.
+Train the model on the input dataframe provided in the constructor.

 **Parameters:**
 - **epochs** : int